RGithub23/PointEPointCloudGenerationAdaptation/README.md

 ## Point-E - Point Cloud Generation Adaptation

 This project is an adapatation of OpenAI's Point-E model for generating point clouds from images or text prompts.
 The notebook includes preprocessing, generation steps, and basic visualization.
-For example if you prompt "Apple" you will get a 3D visual point cloud of an Apple.
+For example if you prompt "Apple" you will get a 3D visual point cloud of an Apple!

 ---